thegetty/ancient-glass/transmittal-text/markdown/04 Cat 1-50 FINAL.md

 ## Comments and Comparanda

-The vessel belongs to a well-known form of fish-shaped flasks that represent a [Tilapia nilotica]{.underline} fish, common in the Nile and a standard decorative motif in ancient Egyptian art rendered in many media ({Shaw and Nicholson 1995}, p.
+The vessel belongs to a well-known form of fish-shaped flasks that represent a [Tilapia nilotica]{.underline} fish, common in the Nile and a standard decorative motif in ancient Egyptian art rendered in many media ([[Shaw and Nicholson 1995]], p.
 100).
 These flasks seem to have held ointments, and since they cannot stand by themselves, they must have been supported by stands.
-Published examples have been unearthed in Malkata and Amarna (cf. {Nolte 1968}, pp. 70, 134–136, 176, form XI, plates XXVIII:59, 60; XXIX:1, 2).
-Other fish-shaped, core-formed Egyptian vessels are known from museum collections: a very colorful example in the British Museum EA55193: <https://www.britishmuseum.org/collection/object/Y_EA55193> ({Nolte 1968}, p.
-70, plate XXIX:2; {Cooney 1976}, p.
-146, no. 1753, plate VII) and a monochrome one, EA63786: <https://www.britishmuseum.org/collection/object/Y_EA63786> ({Cooney 1976}, p.
-146, no. 1754; {Tait 1991}, p.
-28, fig. 23); a single-colored fish in the Brooklyn Museum, 37.316E (<https://www.brooklynmuseum.org/opencollection/objects/4014>); also, a similar fish-shaped glass object, probably used as a palette, of the same period is in Miho Museum ({Miho Museum 2001}, p.
+Published examples have been unearthed in Malkata and Amarna (cf. [[Nolte 1968]], pp. 70, 134–136, 176, form XI, plates XXVIII:59, 60; XXIX:1, 2).
+Other fish-shaped, core-formed Egyptian vessels are known from museum collections: a very colorful example in the British Museum EA55193: <https://www.britishmuseum.org/collection/object/Y_EA55193> ([[Nolte 1968]], p.
+70, plate XXIX:2; [[Cooney 1976]], p.
+146, no. 1753, plate VII) and a monochrome one, EA63786: <https://www.britishmuseum.org/collection/object/Y_EA63786> ([[Cooney 1976]], p.
+146, no. 1754; [[Tait 1991]], p.
+28, fig. 23); a single-colored fish in the Brooklyn Museum, 37.316E (<https://www.brooklynmuseum.org/opencollection/objects/4014>); also, a similar fish-shaped glass object, probably used as a palette, of the same period is in Miho Museum ([[Miho Museum 2001]], p.
 29, 192, no. 21).

 ## Provenance